By: Team F09-1 Since: Sep 2018 Licence: MIT

 3.4.1.
 Current Implementation

-The add skill mechanism builds on the addressBookParser
+The add skill mechanism builds on the addressBookParser.
+This as well

 is given to the command.